On Imbalanced Regression with Hoeffding Trees: The Online Learning Process That We Study

 \section{The Online Learning Process That We Study}

-Our idea for tuning relies on the simple idea of \emph{Follow-the-Leader (FTL)} algorithm~\cite{FollowTheLeader}.
-The idea of FTL is that several models are being ran in parallel and the prediction that we are making at any point in time aligns with the model that appears to be behaving best at that point in time (e.g., because it has the lowest cumulative loss so far).
-Coming back to tuning the hyper-parameters of a model using examples from a stream, we are periodically using some portions of the stream to tune our learned model and at the end of each such tuning phase we use the hyper-parameter values that performed best during the last tuning phase.
-This idea is described in Algorithm~\ref{alg:online_ftl}.
+We use a variation of the \emph{Follow-the-Leader (FTL)} algorithm~\cite{FollowTheLeader} for tuning.
+In FTL, multiple models run in parallel and, at each time step, prediction follows the model that performs best (e.g., lowest cumulative loss) at that point in time.
+To ease the complexity and memory requirements we periodically allocate portions of the stream for such tuning and, after each phase, we select the hyper-parameters that performed best in the most recent tuning period.
+This procedure is summarized in Algorithm~\ref{alg:online_ftl} and explained further below.

-Hence, the learning process on the stream of examples that we have access to is guided by a parameter that indicates for how long tuning should happen as we receive examples from the stream, as well as how frequently such an operation should happen.
-This latter property is another parameter which corresponds to the number of examples that we will work with from the stream in a predict-then-train fashion alone, without performing any tuning during that period.
-These two parameters are called $s_t$ and $s_t'$ respectively in Algorithm~\ref{alg:online_ftl}.

-The model that we learn and we use for predictions is denoted by $M$ in the pseudocode.
-However, $M$ is the result of the selection of the best performing model among a pool of models $T$.
-Hence, in Line 3 we initialize $T$ with all possible instantiations of our base learning model (e.g.,~Hoeffding tree) and all possible combinations of values for the different hyper-parameters that will be used to select the best among them.
-In other words, during the tuning phase of the algorithm we perform ``grid search'' so that every point in the grid corresponds to the same base model but with different values on the hyper-parameters that we use.
-The catch is that instead of actually performing ``grid search'' sequentially we are performing this search in parallel because we are running all the models in $T$ in parallel.
-Therefore, one such grid point may, e.g., correspond to a Hoeffding tree base model, coupled with KDE that uses a Gaussian kernel that has bandwidth $h$ and moreover we are using bins of range $r$ and no hierarchical shrinkage ($\lambda = 0$).
-Algorithm~\ref{alg:online_ftl} has all these details in pseudo-code.
+Tuning and learning on the stream is governed by two parameters: a parameter $s_t$ controlling the duration of each tuning phase, and a parameter $s_t'$ specifying how many examples are processed in a predict-then-train manner between tuning phases.
+The model used for prediction is denoted by $M$; it is selected as the best-performing model from a pool of models $T$.
+In Line 3, we initialize $T$ with all instantiations of the base learner (e.g., Hoeffding Tree) across all combinations of hyper-parameter values.
+Hence, during tuning we effectively perform a grid search, where each grid point corresponds to the same base model with different hyper-parameters.
+Unlike standard grid search, all models in $T$ are trained in parallel on the stream.
+For example, one configuration may consist of a Hoeffding Tree combined with KDE using a Gaussian kernel with bandwidth $h$, bin range $r$, and no hierarchical shrinkage ($\lambda=0$).